MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Split.md

 ### `<Max-substrings>`

 Specifies the maximum number of substrings returned by the split operation.
-The default is all the substrings split by the delimiter.
+The default is all substrings split by the delimiter.
 If there are more substrings, they are concatenated to the final substring.
-If there are fewer substrings, all the substrings are returned.
+If there are fewer substrings, all substrings are returned.
 A value of 0 returns all the substrings.

 Example: